Cisco-Talos/Re2Pcap/README.md

 # Re2Pcap: Create PCAP file from raw HTTP request or response in seconds

 Re2Pcap is abbreviation for Request2Pcap and Response2Pcap.
-Community users can generate PCAP file using Re2Pcap and test them against [Snort](https://snort.org) rules.
+Community users can create PCAP file using Re2Pcap and test them against [Snort](https://snort.org) rules.

 Re2Pcap allow you to quickly create PCAP file for HTTP request shown below
 ```